1NoOne1/test/ReadMe_BootStrap.md

 ```

-**Change the `/home/ansible/vars/nfs-exports.yml` file to reflect the IP Addresses from where you can access the NFS-Share.**
+**Change the `/home/ansible/vars/nfs-exports.yml` file to reflect the IP Addresses from where you can access the NFS-Share.
+This is to share the ESXI ISO for boot strap over the iDrac.**
 ```yml
 nfs_exports: [
 "/var/tmp/nfs_esxi_share  <IDRAC IP ADDRESS RANGE/SUBNET>(rw,sync,no_root_squash,no_subtree_check)",